 When I was developing this variety I lived in a climate with a very short summer, so I wanted fast ripening small tomatoes.
 This is one of the earliest ripening tomatoes I have grown and was the first to ripen of my productive tomatoes (ie Micro Tom ripened first but doesn’t count).
 This year it took 147 days from planting the seed to picking the first ripe fruit.
 When you look at my vegetable days to harvest page you will notice that this is very early.
 I also wanted something that would set fruit in the cold, which this variety does well.

 I didn’t have a great deal of access to water and had to carry manure to fertilise the soil, so I wanted short plants that did not waste resources on growing tall and did not need huge amounts of water.
-These Igloo tomatoes only grow to about two feet tall, usually a bit less depending on growing conditions.
+These Igloo tomatoes only grow one to two feet tall, usually around 1 foot tall depending on growing conditions.
 They don’t appear to be too water hungry but I haven’t tried growing them without watering.
 All tomatoes need water, don’t let anyone make you think that they don’t.

 |Igloo tomato - absolutely covered in flowers|